Spectroscopic Tomography: A First Weak Lensing Detection Using Spectroscopic Redshifts Only

 \subsubsection{Tangential and ``B-mode" distribution for the Sample with Redshifts}

 In the presence of lensing, the distributions of $e_{cross}$ and e$_{tan}$ should differ with a systematic offset towards non-zero values of $e_{tan}$.
 The upper panel of Figure \ref{fig:etanecrosshist} shows histograms of the numbers of galaxies with a given value of tangential ellipticity ($N_{etan}$) and the number of galaxies with the same value of the cross (or B-mode) ellipticity ($N_{ecross}$).
 The lower panel of Figure \ref{fig:etanecrosshist} shows the expected offset between the two distributions.
 We restrict the sample of objects to those within $R = 23 \arcmin$ and with $z > 0.1$.
-A Kolmogorov–Smirnov (KS) test demonstrates that the distributions in the upper panel are inconsistent with being drawn from the same underlying distribution at a level $p = 0.0005$.
+A Kolmogorov-Smirnov (KS) test demonstrates that the distributions in the upper panel are inconsistent with being drawn from the same underlying distribution at a level $p = 0.0005$.
 The Anderson-Darling (AD) test gives a similar result.
 In essence the statistical significance given by the KS and AD tests is our first measure of the significance of the spectroscopic tomographic signal.
 The offset between the two distributions is the mean lensing-induced tangential ellipticity.

 We can also examine the difference between the two distributions in Figure \ref{fig:etanecrosshist} as a function of ellipticity to check for systematic bias in the spectroscopic sample selection.
 We can approximate the two offset distributions as Gaussians with the width of the ellipticity distributions.
-If the lensing signal were caused by a selection bias in the spectroscopic selection, the signal would originate primarily from galaxies with large tangential ellipticities.
-This effect is absent in Figure \ref{fig:etanecrosshist}.
-In fact, the pattern of tangential ellipticities matches the theoretical expectation very closely.
-This test demonstrates the importance of {\it complete} redshift surveys for avoiding bias in lensing measurements.
+The pattern of tangential ellipticities matches the theoretical expectation very closely.